POZAlabs/ComMU/index.md

 <div align="center">
   <img src="./assets/img/figure_1.png" width=1000x>
 </div>
 As shown above, the process of combinatorial music generation is divided into two stages.
 In stage 1, a note sequence is generated from a set of metadata.
 In stage 2, those note sequences are combined to produce a complete piece of music.
-Hence ComMU is utilized to tackle its task in stage 1.
+ComMU is utilized to solve stage 1.